Group Policy Freeware Utilities

 This GUI utility lets you quickly and easily find GPOs in a domain that have Deny Access Control Entries set on them.
 Runs on Win7 or Server 2008-R2 with .Net Framework 3.5.

-This free set of cmdlets is a great compliment to our commercial GPExpert Group Policy Automation Engine, which provides a cmdlet for modifying the settings within a GPO–something GPMC can’t do!
-You can get more information on the GPAE on the Products Page.
+This free set of cmdlets is a great compliment to our commercial Group Policy Automation Engine, which provides a module for modifying the settings within a GPO–something GPMC can’t do!

-Requirements: This utility requires .Net 2.0 and PowerShell 1.0 or PowerShell 2.0 to be installed before installation.
-It also requires GPMC (which requires .Net 1.1 or later) to be installed on the system where the cmdlets run.
+Requirements: This utility requires .Net 4.5.2 and above and PowerShell 4.0 or PowerShell 5.x to be installed before installation.
+It also requires GPMC to be installed on the system where the module is installed.

 This utility scans all GPOs in your domain and looks for Deny ACEs .
 If it finds them, it reports out the GPO, the Trustee (i.e. user,group, computer) that is assigned to the ACE and the permission that is set to denied (usually permGPOApply for Read and Apply Group Policy permissions).